marlon-sousa/kambanizeX/README.md

 ## Run

-You will need a Kambanize Api key.
+You will need a Kanbanize Api key.
 This will be stored in a config file, which is not versioned in git.

-You can run the application from sources executing KambanizeX in the project root directory.
+You can run the application from sources executing KanbanizeX in the project root directory.
 Do not forget to make the venv command to activate the virtual environment before running.